 They can be tricky to fly, so we’re here with a few tips to capture the best pictures that you’re capable of.
 First you need a FAA waiver that you can get through this page here.
 You can buy them for extremely reasonable prices, and most are easy to learn how to operate and almost all of them will shoot the HD video that you need.
 This will be huge for walkthroughs as well as the aerial views.

-Another option is to hire someone from dronelife.com that will specializes in the type of shots that you need.
-It can get pricy, so here is some advice.
+Another option is to hire someone from dronelife.com that will specialize in the type of shots that you need.
+It can get pricey, so here is some advice.

 Start With a Flight Class